 Depth or length of the ear canal (ears that are too shallow may not accommodate in-the-ear hearing aids)

 The type and severity of hearing loss

 Your ability to remove and insert hearing aids

 The amount of wax buildup in the ear (too much wax or moisture may prevent use of in-the-ear hearing aids)

-Ears that require drainage may not be able to use certain hearing aid models
+Ears that need drainage may not be able to use certain hearing aid models

 Once the hearing aids have been fitted for your ears, start slowly wearing the hearing aid.
 Hearing aids don't restore normal hearing.
-So it may take time to get used to the different sounds transmitted by the device.
+So, it may take time to get used to the different sounds sent by the device.
 Follow these tips when first wearing a hearing aid:

 Be patient.
 Give yourself time to get used to the hearing aid and the sound it makes.